microsoft/genaiscript/faq.md

 Explain intended use(s), as identified in your Impact Assessment.

-## How was GPTools evaluated?
+## How was GenAIScript evaluated?
 What metrics are used to measure performance?

 Provide evidence of system accuracy and performance as well as a description of the extent to which these results are generalizable across use cases that were not part of the evaluation.